antongolub/yarn-audit-fix/README.md

 ### Migration from v3 to v4
 * `--npm-v7` flag is redundant.
 From v4.0.0 package's own version of **npm** is used by default.
 But you're still able to invoke system default with `--npm-path=system`.
-* `package-lock-only`, `loglevel`, `force`, etc flags now require `npm.` prefix.
-For example: `--npm.force`, `--npm.audit-level=high`.
-This is needed to avoid CLI args remapping in order to use all available npm flags without restrictions.
 * Unknown CLI flag raises an exception.
-To suppress this behaviour use `--skip-cli-check` directive.
-NOTE `npm.*` are passed as is without limitations.
+To suppress this behaviour use `--skip-flags-check` directive.

 ### CLI
 | Flag | Description | Default |